Being creative and resourceful with money helps you get through the hard times.

 Business registration is still necessary even though you don’t have a physical store.
 Not only does it make your business legitimate, but it’s also required to start selling online.

 Lazada and Shopee, for instance, allow only registered sellers to use their respective e-commerce platforms.
-Likewise, your suppliers may also ask for your proof of business registration, especially when you apply to become an authorized retailer of a known brand.
+Likewise, your suppliers may ask for proof of business registration, mainly when you apply to become an authorized retailer of a known brand.

 Here are the usual business registration documents you need to secure before selling online: